rittmananalytics/mome/README.md

 # Welcome to The Official MOME Development Site

-_April 1st 20190: Today we’re proud to bring you MOME 1.0.0.
-There are some big improvements to SunPlus SPG240/SPG280 audio emulation, Cognos Powerplay cube aggregation and initial support for Oracle Financial Analyzer database write-back._
+*01-04-2019: Today we’re proud to bring you MOME 1.0.0.
+There are some big improvements to SunPlus SPG240/SPG280 audio emulation, Cognos Powerplay cube aggregation and initial support for Oracle Financial Analyzer database write-back.*

 ## What is MOME?
 MOME is a framework for emulating multi-dimensional Online Analytical Processing ("MOLAP") console engines, 4GL programming languages and the games that ran on those consoles.